 - Office 365 security roadmap: Top priorities for the first 30 days, 90 days, and beyond.
 This roadmap includes recommendations for implementing capabilities. - Protect against threats in Office 365.
 Learn about protection actions you can take in the Microsoft 365 security center. - Windows Threat Protection.
-Learn more about Windows Defender Advanced Threat Protection and other capabilities in Windows 10.
+Learn more about Microsoft Defender for Endpoint and other capabilities in Windows 10.